GED Subjects

 • Geometry (area and perimeter, circumference of a circle, 3D shapes, volume)

+There are things you will not see on the math subtest.
 There are no calculus and trigonometry questions, nor do you have to memorize complicated math formulas.
 You will receive a math formulas sheet that you can use.

-The GED math subtest covers Number Sense, Number Operations, Polynomials, Solving Equations, Algebra, Functions & Patterns, Geometry, Measurement, Statistics, Data Analysis, Probability,
+The GED math subtest covers Number Sense, Number Operations, Polynomials, Solving Equations, Algebra, Functions & Patterns, Geometry, Measurement, Statistics, Data Analysis, Probability, and Graphing.

 The GED Math exam includes two parts.
 In part one, you cannot use a calculator.